RhythmFormer: Extracting Patterned rPPG Signals based on Periodic Sparse Attention: Methodology

 Where $T_s=MAX(2^x,2^n)$, and $x$ is the partition coefficient.
 In the experiments, since the frame rate of the dataset is uniformly downsampled to 30, $x$ is set to 2.
-The number of tokens in the pre-attention is $T_s\times 4\times 4$.
+The output $Q'$ and $K'$ after pooling are used to compute the attention in the pre-attention stage.
 The scores of the pre-attention are computed as follows:

-The pre-attention stage is designed to obtain the indices of top-k positions with high correlation, to filter out low-correlation key-value pairs.
-The pre-attention captures spatio-temporal correlations within a large receptive field, gathering the regions highly correlated with Q in both K and V. If given a token of the skin area as a query, it corresponds to gathering skin regions with similar temporal phases to the Query.
+The pre-attention stage is designed to obtain the indices of top-k tokens with high correlation, to filter out low-correlation key-value pairs.
+The pre-attention captures spatiotemporal correlations within a large receptive field, gathering the regions highly correlated with Q in both K and V. If a token from the facial area is given as a query, it corresponds to gathering facial regions with similar temporal phases to the query.
 The gathered key and value are expressed as:

 The refined attention stage is computed on the top-k (high-correlation) regions identified after the pre-attention gathering.
-Subsequently, the local positional information is enhanced through a LCE module following self-attention \cite{LCE,biformer}.
+Subsequently, the local positional information is enhanced through a local context enhancement (LCE) module \cite{LCE,biformer}.
+LCE is a 3D convolution layer with a kernel size of $(3\times 3\times 3)$.
 The $i_{th}$ self-attention head output ${SA}_i$ is:

-where $D$ represents the dimensionality of single-head attention, and LCE is a 3D convolution with a kernel size of $(3\times 3\times 3)$.
-The output of multi-head self-attention is obtained by concatenating the outputs from all attention heads, followed by a linear projection through the weight matrix $W \in \mathbb{R}^{D\times D}$.
+Where $d$ represents the dimensionality of single-head attention.
+The output of multi-head self-attention (MHSA) is obtained by concatenating the outputs from all h attention heads, followed by a linear projection through the weight matrix $W \in \mathbb{R}^{d\times d}$.

 Like vanilla transformer \cite{transformer}, residual connection, BN, and feed-forward would be conducted after MHSA.
 Diverging from that, inspired by \cite{physformer,physformer++}, an additional hidden layer is incorporated into the feed-forward layer.
-This hidden layer consists of a three-dimensional convolution, BN, and GELU, intended to refine local inconsistency and reinforce relative position cues.
-Finally, the Temporal Periodic Transformer will generate output through $n$ temporal upsampling modules.
-The dimensionality of the output $X_{out}$ will be restored to match the consistency of the input $X_{in}$, $X_{out}\in \mathbb{R}^{C\times T\times H/16\times W/16}$.
+This hidden layer consists of a 3D convolution layer, BN, and GELU, intended to refine local inconsistency and reinforce relative position cues.